 Category 1: Sub-Category 1:

 09 Caregiver Support 09012 respite, in-home

 Category 2: Sub-Category 2:

 09 Caregiver Support 09011 respite, out-of-home

 Category 3: Sub-Category 3:

-Service Definition (Scope):
+\checkmark

 Category 4: Sub-Category 4:

+$\overline{\checkmark}$

 Respite services provide periodic or scheduled support and relief to the primary caregiver(s) from the responsibility and stress of caring for the individual.
-NC Innovations respite may also be used to provide temporary relief to individuals who reside in Licensed and Unlicensed AFLs, but it may not be billed on the same day as Residential Supports unless it is for a individual to access a summer camp or support group.
+NC Innovations respite may also be used to provide temporary relief to individuals who reside in Licensed and Unlicensed AFLs, but it may not be billed on the same day as Residential Supports.
 This service enables the primary caregiver to meet or participate in planned or emergency events, and to have planned time for him/her and/or family members.
 This service also enables the individual to receive periodic support and relief from the primary caregiver(s) at his/her choice.
-Respite may be utilized during school hours for sickness, injury, or when a student is suspended or expelled.
+Respite may be utilized during school hours for sickness or injury.
 Respite may include in and out-of-home services, inclusive of overnight, weekend care, or emergency care (family emergency based, not to include out of home crisis).
 The primary caregiver(s) is the person principally responsible for the care and supervision of the beneficiary and must maintain his/her primary residence at the same address as the beneficiary.